Jennifer Morrison puts new twist on TV fairy tale

 Q: What would you be doing if you were not actor?

 A: Probably teaching.
-My parents are both teachers and I've taught theatre and dance in the past, and I do really enjoy the process and experience of teaching, so I guess in the back of my mind, I thought it would be nice to be a professor or teach theatre at a college at some point.
+My parents are both teachers and I've taught theater and dance in the past, and I do really enjoy the process and experience of teaching, so I guess in the back of my mind, I thought it would be nice to be a professor or teach theater at a college at some point.

 A: I have several that I really love.
 I probably would have to say Cinderella and Alice in Wonderland.
 Those are probably the two I was most fascinated with growing up.